Garland, Mitchell lead Cavs past Lakers to 8th straight win – KION546

 TIP-INS

-Cavaliers: Garland (left knee sprain) and Mitchell (left ankle sprain) were cleared to play after a pregame workout. … USC product and Southern California native Evan Mobley had five points on 2-of-7 shooting and seven rebounds in 30 minutes.
+Cavaliers: USC product and Southern California native Evan Mobley had five points on 2-of-7 shooting and seven rebounds in 30 minutes.

-Lakers: Had the lead after the first quarter of play for the first time this season. … Lonnie Walker left in the first quarter with right wrist soreness, but returned.
-He scored only six points. … Davis (lower back pain) and James (left foot pain) were cleared to play shortly before tipoff.
+Lakers: Had the lead after the first quarter of play for the first time this season. … Kendrick Nunn played 18 scoreless minutes in his first start in place of Patrick Beverley, who sat out with an illness. … James snapped his skid of 16 consecutive missed 3-point attempts across four games with a bucket in the fourth quarter.

 UP NEXT